rolodexter/idp-riskill/WORKLOG.md

   - Created separate cards for Tera, Giga, Mega, and Standard projects
   - Added transition animations between cards
   - Included project metrics and sparkline placeholders
+- Implemented widget tray system for managing KPI widgets:
+  - Matches aesthetic of other dashboard widgets
+  - Enables drag-and-drop functionality between KPI row and tray
+  - Enforces exactly 5 widgets in the KPI row at all times
+  - Shows minimized widget previews in the tray
+  - Persists widget positions using localStorage
 - Created new `src/index.html` with updated references to reorganized files

 ## Current Status